 because Back artists — and Black women artists in particular — still remain at a disadvantage in the field.

-The Twitter campaign came thanks to the mind of Annabelle Hayford, whose work is shown above; she’s a Ghanaian-American animator and illustrator who’s just forging out on her own (she’s currently a Warner Brothers intern and has a serious career ahead of her!) while advocating for more representation of black artists in the art industry.
+The Twitter campaign came thanks to the mind of Annabelle Hayford, whose work is shown above; they’re a Ghanaian-American animator and illustrator who’s just forging out on their own (they’re currently a Warner Brothers intern and has a serious career ahead!) while advocating for more representation of black artists in the art industry.

-Thanks to her, I’m so glad to discover these 5 new-to-me children’s illustrators and animators.
+Thanks to Annabelle, I’m so glad to discover these 5 new-to-me children’s illustrators and animators.

 As the mom to biracial girls, I know that any time my daughters can see children of color represented in media, it’s a good thing.
 Not just for them — but for all children.

 And because I strongly believe that supporting the arts means more than just appreciating their work on social media, I’ve put together a few of my favorite digital prints from these artists that are available for purchase.

 CMP is an Amazon and rstyle affiliate

 I adore Harrison’s children’s book illustrations and cannot wait for her book Little Leaders: Bold Women in Black History to be released in December so I can put it under our Christmas tree for my daughters.

 That’s why this Little Ladies “though she be but little…” print available through her Society6 shop is one of my favorites.
 Bringing to life Shakespeare’s much beloved quote from A Midsummer’s Night Dream, it makes the perfect inspirational artwork to inspire girls.